Comparisons of the MINOS Near and Far Detector Readout Systems at a Test Beam: Conclusions

 The MINOS Calibration detector has acquired test beam data in a configuration that allowed direct comparison of the two different readout systems used for the Near and Far detectors.
 These data were used to understand the systematic differences between the readout systems and to demonstrate that the differences can be controlled to the level required by MINOS for neutrino oscillation measurements.

-The results for the hit-by-hit calorimetric response comparison can be divided into two regions: energy depositions above and below 4~MEU\@.
+Overall, comparison of the hit-by-hit response showed that the calibration procedure reduced the differences to better than 2.5\% over a wide range of energies, even without correction for non-linearity of the PMTs and electronics.
+To understand the residual differences there are two regions to consider: energy depositions above and below 4~MEU\@.
 The relative hit-by-hit response of the two readout systems below 4~MEU changes by up to 2\% with the MC reproducing the trend to 1\%.
 The cause for this difference is demonstrated to be dominated by threshold effects in the electronics.
-This affect could potentially bias the relative energy calibration in MINOS.
+This affect could potentially bias the relative energy calibration in MINOS\@.
 One way to avoid this bias is to calibrate the MC so that it agrees with the data in each detector separately.
 Above about 4~MEU the hit-by-hit response of the two systems differs by up to 2.5\% with the MC reproducing the trends to better than 1\%.
 This 2.5\% variation is caused by differences in the non-linearity of the two types of PMT and electronics used for the Near and Far detectors.

 The event-by-event comparison showed that the differences in the overall calorimetric response of the two readout systems were consistent with zero to an accuracy of 1.3\% and 0.3\% for data and MC respectively.
 Furthermore, no significant energy dependence was observed in positron data sets taken with test beam momentum settings between 0.6\,-\,6~GeV/c.
+These results clearly demonstrate the ability of the calibration procedure to reduce the inherent differences in the total calorimetric response of the two readout systems to a low level.

 Differences in strip occupancy were shown to arise due to effects of crosstalk between pixels on the two types of multi-anode photomultiplier tubes used.
 This crosstalk, which is different for the two readout systems was demonstrated to be well reproduced by the MC simulation: both in the fraction of the total energy deposition dispersed as crosstalk and in its distribution across the pixels.